Special Education

 What You'll Study

-In the Elementary Education program, you'll study a variety of topics including educational philosophy, managing environments for diverse learners, classroom management, behaviors, educational psychology, foundations of American publich school education, children's literature and more.
+In the Special Education program, you'll study a variety of topics including educational philosophy, managing environments for diverse learners, classroom management, behaviors, educational psychology, foundations of American publich school education, children's literature, and more.

 Beyond the Classroom

-- K-6 classroom observations (50 hours) to be completed during your first 2 semesters in our program
+- K-6 classroom observations (50 hours) to be completed during your first two semesters in our program.

 - International travel and service opportunities are also available.